 In May 2021, international attention turned to Gaza as Palestinians faced 11 days of Israeli airstrikes.
 The military assault killed more than 250 Palestinians, injured many more, and caused thousands to flee their homes.

-Now the U.S. and international community must focus on addressing the longstanding injustices that continue to impair prospects for all people to live in safety in peace—including calling for an end to the blockade on Gaza and the Israeli occupation.
+Today, the U.S. and international community must refocus efforts to address the longstanding injustices that have impaired prospects for all people to live in safety and peace.
+That includes calling for an end to the Israeli occupation and blockade of Gaza.

 “We can’t give Gaza only seasonal attention,” AFSC's Jehad Abusalim said in an interview.
 “The violence continues.
 Ending the political isolation of Gaza and trying to make Gaza a place we can imagine living in is our mandate.”

-Here are five things you can do to support Palestinians in Gaza today.
+Here are five ways you can join efforts to support Palestinians in Gaza today.

 1. Organize in your community to show solidarity with Gaza.